 There are many stunning lakes along the Icefields Parkway.
 Bow Lake is the first lake you’ll come to and is beautiful first thing in the morning.
 Peyto Lake is another bright turquoise glacial lake that is a must see on the parkway.

 The Columbia Icefields is the biggest icefield south of the arctic and is where Banff and Jasper National Parks meet.
 Here is a great place to stop and stretch your legs.
 You can opt to take an Ice Explorer tour on the Athabasca Glacier or simply take in the sights at the Toe of the Glacier hike.

 North of the Icefields are some amazing waterfalls such as Athabasca Falls and Sunwapta Falls.
 Both are very popular in the summer so getting here earlier is recommended.

 If you are wanting to take a hike, both the Wilcox Pass and Parker Ridge hikes are gorgeous and both feature stunning glacier views.

 If you are venturing out on this bucket list road trip, filling up your car before you leave is the best way to go.
-The only gas station along the Icefields Parkway is at the Saskatchewan Crossing and prices here are quite high.
+The only gas station along the Icefields Parkway is at the Saskatchewan Crossing, open seasonally, and prices here are quite high.